tdlogan/Twitch.tv-Search-Stream/README.md

 Link to a published Chrome Extension of the app: https://goo.gl/Xx9h6I

+Link to the Chrome Extension Repo: https://github.com/tdlogan/Twitch.tv-Stream-Search-Extension

 The version features a basic responsive styling so it may be comfortably viewed from different window sizes.
+Also included is a Chrome Extension version that is live on the Chrome Store and can be added to your browser.

 Rules: